 Recently, Hadley's photographs have been exhibited at the Lishui Photo Festival (China), Fotofever (Paris), PhotoLA, the Worldwide Photography Biennial (Buenos Aires) and the Ballarat Festival (Australia), as well in numerous galleries and museums around the US.
 Her work is held in museums, corporate & private collections, has been published in Photo District News (PDN), The Oxford American, B&W Magazine, SHOTS, Lenscratch.com and The Sun and been licensed for use in numerous books, magazines and websites.
 In 2017, Hadley was named one of the top 200 by Critical Mass.

 Hadley has curated exhibitions in the US, France and China.
 In addition to her own studio practice, she is also the Associate Producer of Photo Independent, a Los Angeles Art Fair and is the Producer of Exposure, the Los Angeles Center of Photography's Annual Portfolio Reviews.
-She also manages and curates Fabrik Projects, a group of contemporary women photographers who exhibit internationally.
+She also curates international exhibitions for Fabrik Projects, a gallery in Culver City.

 Hadley has been a juror of many photo competitions, including Critical Mass in 2015 and 2016, and a portfolio reviewer at SPE National and the Lishui Photo Festival in China.
 She has written articles for Lenscratch.com and Don't Take Pictures magazine, as well as book reviews and interviews for Publisher's Weekly and F-Stop Magazine.
 She mentors individual artists on career and marketing strategies and works with photography centers, fairs and institutions on strategic planning, fundraising, marketing and social media.
 Feel free to contact her if you have any questions, would like to purchase her prints or would like to work with her in some capacity.